mvdwetering/yamaha_ynca/README.md

 Yamaha (YNCA) is a custom integration for Home Assistant to support [Yamaha AV receivers](https://uk.yamaha.com/en/audio/home-audio/products/av-receivers-amps/) using the YNCA protocol over serial or network connections.

 This integration can be used to control your receiver in automations.
-E.g. to turn on/off other equipment when the receiver turns on/off or to set specific sound modes depending on the content that is playing (content details needs to be provided by other integrations).
+E.g. to turn on/off other equipment when the receiver turns on/off or to set specific sound modes depending on the content that is playing (content details need to be provided by other integrations).

 For issues or feature requests please [submit an issue on GitHub](https://github.com/mvdwetering/yamaha_ynca/issues)